“This is our first time ever hosting at our Shop” Annual Bike Banquet returns

 Education is a big part of what GBBC is all about.
 “We were just bike enthusiasts and now we’re bike Advocates and Educators,” said Heather Gentry, co-founder of the organization.
 Gentry says they work to teach kids of the community about bikes.
 “We are teaching them about bike safety at a minimum and if children want to come here and learn about bike maintenance, they can do that as well,” said Gentry.

-Over the last decade, GBBC has created the Youth Earn a Bike program, which gives kids the opportunity to work on refurbished bike and then keep them afterwards.
+Over the last decade, GBBC has created the Youth Earn a Bike program, which gives kids the opportunity to work on a refurbished bike and then keep them afterward.
 “All of our bikes are donated to us, we rehab them, and get them back into the Community,” said Johnson.

 The GBBC hopes to raise $3,000 at the Bike Banquet through a raffle of a number of prizes.
 To learn more information on the GBBC including how you can donate bicycles, click here.
 A friendly reminder to look out for Bicyclists on our City streets.